mgpavlov/OnlineGroceryStore-Application/README.md

 </div>

-Developed an end to end e-Commerce web Application using Spring MVC.
 Online Grocery Shop is a system that registers users, categories, products, manages orders.It creates offers for random discounted products which are changed after a certain time.
 ___
 ## Project Functionality